syncfusion-content/blazor-docs/blazor/diagram-component/tool-tip.md

 ---
 layout: post
-title: Tooltip in the Blazor Diagram Component | Syncfusion
+title: Tooltip in Blazor Diagram Component | Syncfusion
-description: Checkout and learn  all about Tooltip in the Syncfusion Blazor Diagram component and much more.
+description: Checkout and learn all about Tooltip in Syncfusion Blazor Diagram component and much more.
 platform: Blazor
 control: Diagram Component
 documentation: ug